JinLi-i/MoDiCF/data/README.md

 # Data Directory

-Please download the datasets and place them in this directory.
+Please download the datasets from https://github.com/HKUDS/MMSSL and place them in this directory.